eclipse-tractusx/tractusx-edc/docs/development/bidirectional-transfer/BidirectionalDataTransfer.md

 #### Technical Considerations

-The above changes can work with both DSP pull and Push scenarios.
+The above changes can work with both DSP pull and push scenarios.
 However, it is important to note a potential race condition that could be introduced in PUSH transfers.
 Namely, provider-pushed data could potentially arrive before the DSP start message containing the response channel `DataAddress` is received by the client.
 This is due to the nature of asynchronous communications.
 In this case, the client would either need to skip sending a response or store the response